Student in classics library

 What if I don't have any research experience?

 We are excited to welcome students with no prior research experience.
-Selection for the fellowship is based on promise and evidence of intellectual engagement, not previous experience.
+Admission is based on promise and evidence of intellectual engagement, not previous experience.
 During the week you will learn methods that are applicable to humanities research in many topics and disciplines.
-You will finish this fellowship feeling excited and ready to delve into more research with increasing independence over time.
+You will finish this course feeling excited and ready to delve into more research with increasing independence over time.

 Do I need to have an idea for a potential research project in order to apply?